Auto Club 400 Betting News and Notes

 Who's HOT at Auto Club

 • Kevin Harvick, who will make first track start with Stewart-Haas Racing, has finished in the top 10 in five of the last six races, including a win in 2011.

 • Matt Kenseth and Jeff Gordon each are three-time winners.

-• Brad Keselowski, who is still seeking his first top 10 at Auto Club, has recorded the second-best driver rating in the first four races with the Gen-6 car.
+• Brad Keselowski, who is still seeking his first top 10 at Auto Club, has recorded the best driver rating (117.9) in the first four races of the season.

 Pete Pistone: Jimmie Johnson